 I spend just as much time at my workplace as I do at my home.
 I may spend even more time at work than I do at home, which is why I find it oddly comforting to be open enough to allow myself to cry at work.
-However, I can see how it makes the rest of my co-workers uncomfortable.

 As embarrassing as it may be, a lot of people find themselves crying in front of their colleagues at some point for work-related or personal situations.
 Sometimes, tears just cannot be held back.
 Yet, for these moments, here are some things you can do to gather yourself and get back to work.

 If you feel the tears coming back on, take a deep breath.
 Try taking slow breaths to allow yourself to calm down.
 Look up at the ceiling while you breathe and focus on that spot for at least 10 seconds.
+You can even try distracting yourself by listening to happy music or a funny podcast.

 We all have bad days.
 Crying does not mean you are weak or cannot handle your assignment.
 There may just be a lot of stress and emotion attached to it that allowed you to feel this way.
 Do not look at it as a negative thing.
 Just remember that you can get through it.